The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 • Replaceable heel pads

 Sidi Alba 2 Mega are the wider version of the regular Sidi Alba 2.
-The carbon sole provides enough stiffness, but the insert is comfortable enough so that you won’t experience any excessive pressure.
+The carbon sole provides enough stiffness, and the insert is comfortable enough that you won’t experience excessive pressure.

 A replaceable heel pad protects the sole, contributing to overall longevity.
-The upper is perforated, so your feet will get proper ventilation even during hot days.
+The upper is perforated, so your feet will stay cool even on hot days.
 On the other hand, the sole is not ventilated at all.

-In Alba 2 Mega, your feet won’t slip because of the Tecno buckle and 2 velcro straps that ensure a good fit.
-Furthermore, if you manage to damage the buckle, it is easy to replace it.
+In Alba 2 Mega, your feet won’t slip thanks to the Tecno buckle and 2 velcro straps, which ensure a good fit.
+Furthermore, if you damage the buckle, it is easy to replace.

-Overall, these shoes provide great value for their price and will satisfy even demanding riders.
+Overall, these shoes offer great value for the price and will satisfy even the most demanding riders.

 Venzo Wide Road Bike Shoes